trvsdnn/von/README.md

 ```

-One nice thing to note, if you're counting a time period and there wasn't a value stored for the particular time unit, it'll be populated with a zero, this ensures that if you want 30 days of stats, you get 30 days of stats.
+One nice thing to note, if you're counting a time period and there wasn't a value stored for the particular hour/day/week/etc, it'll be populated with a zero, this ensures that if you want 30 days of stats, you get 30 days of stats.

 ## Installation